 This course is designed to provide business students with an understanding of the role management science plays in the decision-making process.
 This course focuses on the development of decision models and their application to management problems.
 The emphasis is on models that are widely used across a wide variety of industries and functional areas, including operations, supply chain management, finance, accounting and marketing.

 This course focuses on the competitive and environmental issues confronting organizations, and discusses how firms identify, seize and defend market opportunities in today's rapidly changing global economy.
 The key to organizational success in this environment is not a static strategic plan, but the agility of strategic thinking.
 Borrowing heavily from marketing, industrial economics and strategic management literature, related concepts such as competitor analysis, target marketing, strategy formulation, environmental analysis, market research and critical success factors are integrated throughout the course.

 This course is designed for later stage MBA students who are interested in applying previously-learned business concepts to an entrepreneurial setting.
 This course uses discussion, case studies, and research to guide students in the development and understanding of the concepts of entrepreneurship and the characteristics, competencies, skills, know-how and experience that are required for successful pursuit of entrepreneurial opportunities.
-The course will culminate with the development and presentation of a well-crafted business model for a new business opportunity.
-Pre-requisites: Finance foundation, MBA 531 and MBA 541.
+The course will culminate with the development and presentation of a

 This course is designed to provide MBA students with opportunities to build their competency in and understanding of areas of finance not usually covered in an MBA corporate finance class.
 The course will address a particular topic or particular topics in finance.
 Its content can vary from offering to offering, but its format will normally include readings, class discussions and practical applications.